Michael-Elrod-dev/Movie-Recommendation-App/webapp/README.md

 - If you see "port already in use" errors, make sure no other applications are using ports 3000 or 8000
 - To stop the application, press Ctrl+C in the terminal
 ```

-To test this locally:
-1. Install Docker Desktop
-2. Build: `docker build -t movie-recommender .`
-3. Run: `docker run -p 3000:3000 -p 8000:8000 movie-recommender`

-Your entire app should now run in a single container with:
-- Next.js frontend on port 3000
-- Python backend on port 8000
-- All dependencies included
-- Model file packaged inside